generic-github-user/Tree/README.md

 # Notes

- - If you want to visualize GitHub repositories, see veniversum's wonderful [git-visualizer](https://github.com/veniversum/git-visualizer).
+ - If you want to visualize GitHub repositories, see [veniversum](https://github.com/veniversum)'s wonderful [git-visualizer](https://github.com/veniversum/git-visualizer).
 It works quite similar to Tree, but with GitHub repositories instead of files and folders.
+Here's a visualization of this repository: https://veniversum.me/git-visualizer/?owner=generic-github-user&repo=Tree